-We determined that the 2021 annual total compensation of the median of all our employees who were employed as of December 31, 2020, other than our CEO, Robert Bodor, was \$49,852; Dr. Bodor's 2021 annual total compensation was \$3,022,116; and the ratio of these amounts was 61-to-1.
+We determined that the 2022 annual total compensation of the median employee, determined as of December 31, 2020, other than our CEO, Robert Bodor, was \$54,744; Dr. Bodor's 2022 annual total compensation was \$4,619,545; and the ratio of these amounts was 84-to-1.

-For our 2021 CEO pay ratio analysis, we determined that we could use the same median employee that we identified in 2020, as permitted by SEC rules.
-There has been no change in either our employee population or our employee compensation arrangements that we believe would significantly impact our 2021 pay ratio disclosure.
-Similarly, there has been no change in our median employee's circumstances that we reasonably believe would result in a significant change to our 2021 pay ratio disclosure.
+For our 2022 CEO pay ratio analysis, we determined that we could use the same median employee that we identified in 2020, as permitted by SEC rules.
+There have been no changes in either our employee population or our employee compensation arrangements that we believe would significantly impact our 2022 pay ratio disclosure.
+Similarly, there has been no material change in our median employee's circumstances that we reasonably believe would result in a significant change to our 2022 pay ratio disclosure.
 As of December 31, 2020, our total population consisted of 2,408 employees.
 To identify the median compensated employee, we used a Consistently Applied Compensation Measure (CACM) defined as the aggregation of base salary or regular wages and overtime pay.
 Further, we annualized salary and wages for individuals not employed for a full year.